-Just as everyone has physical health, everyone also has mental health; it just moves up and down the spectrum from goof mental health to poor mental health.
+Just as everyone can suffer with their physical health, the exact same can be said with their mental health.
 In many cases it is our jobs that can affect our mental health, which is really not surprising when we think how much time we spend at work.

-Research shows that 1 in 6 workers are dealing with mental health problems such as depression or stress; mental health problems are extremely common and they are also on the rise.
-The most common mental health problem is depression and research shows this affects one in ten people while 44% of employers have seen an increase in reports of poor mental health from their employees.
+Research shows that 1 in 6 workers are dealing with mental health problems such as depression or stress – here we will mainly be talking about depression.
+This is the most common mental health problem, and research shows this affects one in ten people, while 44% of employers have seen an increase in reports of poor mental health from their employees.

 How Can Depression Be Spotted In Your Workplace?

-A depressed person could struggle telling you how they feel, but perhaps you have a noticed a real change in their personality or productivity at work?
-A depressed person will often be less motivated to get work done, and this can depress them further as they are falling behind and letting others down.
+An employee dealing with depression may struggle telling you how they feel, but perhaps you have a noticed a real change in their personality or productivity at work?
+Someone suffering with depression will often be less motivated to get work done, and this can affect them further as they are falling behind and feel they are letting others down.

 What Can You Do In Your Workplace?